-Checklist A. Battalion Staff Continuous Improvement Project Presentation Checklist
+Appendix C-1.
+Battalion Staff Continuous Improvement Project Presentation Checklist

-As battalion staff you have obligations and duties as leaders to help your school's JROTC program run smoothly.
+As battalion staff, you have obligations and duties as leaders to help your school's JROTC program run smoothly.
 Many of these duties are part of the Cadet Command regulations.
-But, beyond that what kinds of goals do you have as a staff for your unit?
+However, beyond Cadet Command regulations, what kinds of goals do you have as a staff for your unit?
 Are you looking at ways and means to continuously improve your battalion?

-Perhaps you've worked with the principal of your school on a mentoring or tutoring program to help increase test scores.
-Maybe you'd like to help Cadets in your unit become more active in community service or service learning projects.
+Perhaps you have worked with the principal of your school on a mentoring or tutoring program to help increase test scores.
+Maybe you would like to help Cadets in your unit become more active in community service or service learning projects.
 What goals has your staff set for the academic school year?
 What benchmarks have you developed to check the goal and make changes as needed to accomplish it?

-Throughout the JROTC curriculum are lesson topics that focus on improvement.
+Throughout the JROTC curriculum are lesson topics focused on improvement.
 Most pertain to personal improvement, but the principles and concepts of goal setting, personal success, and leadership development can be enhanced as you look at unit or battalion improvement initiatives.

 If your staff has not already considered a unit goal for this school year, take a peek at some lessons within the curriculum that may spur you on toward developing a continuous improvement plan with checkpoints along the way.
-Begin your effort by taking a look at the learning plan and activities for U2C3L2, Goal Setting, which requires the development of a goals action plan.
+Begin your effort by taking a look at the learning plan and activities for U1C4L1, Making Decisions and Setting Goals.